Cardi B Reacts to Backlash for Kulture's Lavish Birthday Gift

 Cardi B is coming for any and all haters who have something to say about the lavish gift she gave her daughter, Kulture!

 In honor of Kulture turning 3, the "Up" rapper showered her with a stunning diamond charm necklace fit for a princess.
-The internet, however, wasn't too keen on it's $150,000 price tag, with many calling out Cardi for the expensive gift.
+According to US Weekly, Kathryn Money of Brilliant Earth estimates the piece to be worth approximately $125,000 to $150,000.
+The internet, however, wasn't too keen on its estimated price tag, with many calling out Cardi for the expensive gift.
 But in true Cardi fashion, the rapper clapped back, defending her purchase.

 "Her daddy out did me but I still got my baby nice 😊 Thank you @eliantte for my baby charm necklace💎🎀💗K," she captioned a series of videos showing off the glittering necklace.